BlakeRain/blakerain.com/content/blog/i-dont-like-automatic-summarisation/index.md

 producing a summary of any required length is now vanishingly small.
 Such a summary might appear sufficiently plausible, with the pretence of capturing all that is salient.
 Does the temptation to then rely solely on these summaries become too great?
 Is the efficiency gain sufficient to justify the loss of the journey and structure?
-How can we tell, if we don't know what we're loosing in each instance?
+How can we tell, if we don't know what we're losing in each instance?

 As an example, I was recently reading a paper called [Behind the Headline Number: Why Not to Rely on